kelloggm/cs-490-website/about.md

 and is intended to let you check that you have the basic skills that will be needed for this course: it requires you to write a well-defined program in a language you’ve never seen before.

+However, software engineering is a broad topic that requires a synthesis of knowledge, and students will benefit from almost all of the rest of the undergraduate curriculum.
+We will use concepts from most other courses in the curriculum, including but not limited to: CS theory (CS 341), operating systems (CS 332), algorithms (CS 435), data structures (CS 114), security (CS 351), and databases (CS 331).
+You don't _need_ to have taken these courses before you take CS 490, but I'll bring up topics from them when they're relevant to the course, so you'll get more out of CS 490 if you have seen those classes first (or are taking them concurrently).

 # Topics